Important Information: The Diving Museum is now closed to visitors until the 2nd April 2021 due to Covid 19.

 Because the exhibits are both heavy and fragile, the museum regret that they are unable to admit unaccompanied children.
 All under 16s must be accompanied by a responsible adult.

-* Important Information: The Diving Museum is now closed to visitors until at least the end of May due to Covid 19.
+* Important Information: The Diving Museum is now closed to visitors until the 2nd April 2021 due to Covid 19.

 Map & Directions